KeYProject/key/key/README.md

 Assuming you are in directory `key/`, the directory of this README file, then you can create a runnable and deployable version with one of these commands:

-1. With `./gradlew run` you can run the user interface of KeY directly from the repository.
-Use `./gradlew run --args='--experimantal'` to enable experimental features.
+1. With `./gradlew :key.ui:run` you can run the user interface of KeY directly from the repository.
+Use `./gradlew :key.ui:run --args='--experimantal'` to enable experimental features.

 2. Use `./gradlew classes` to compile KeY, includes running JavaCC and Antlr, additional use `./gradlew testClasses` if you also want to compile the JUnit test classes.